 Still need convincing?
 Just look at that molten center!
-Warm chocolate cascading out of a spongy cake is just about one of the best things I have ever eaten.
+Warm chocolate cascading out of a spongy cake is one of the best things I have ever eaten.
 Ben’s eyeballs nearly rolled into the back of his head after one spoonful of this melty, chocolatey dessert.

 Start the Molten Chocolate Lava Cakes adding 1/2 cup butter and 4 semi-sweet chocolate baking squares in a microwave safe bowl.

 Microwave for 1 minute, or until the butter is melted, then whisk the mixture together until silky smooth.